Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 \subsubsection{The example of a naturally reductive homogeneous space}

-In this subsection we consider $G/K$ a reductive homogneous space and we denote by $\g=\kk\oplus \mk$ a reductive decomposition of the Lie algebra $\g$. \begin{thm} Let $N=G/K$ be a Riemannian naturally reductive homogeneous space.
+In this subsection we consider $G/K$ a reductive homogeneous space and we denote by $\g=\kk\oplus \mk$ a reductive decomposition of the Lie algebra $\g$. \begin{thm} Let $N=G/K$ be a Riemannian naturally reductive homogeneous space.
 Then the canonical connection is a metric connection with skew-symmetric torsion (\wrt any naturally reductive $G$-invariant metric $h$).
 Let us suppose also that $N=G/K$ is endowed with some $G$-invariant complex structure $J$ (i.e. $\mk$ is endowed with some $\Ad K$-invariant complex structure $J_0$).
-If moreover one can choose a naturally reductive $G$-invariant metric $h$ for which $J$ is orthogonal\footnote{which means that denoting by $G(\mk)$, the compact subgroup in $GL(\mk)$ generated by $\Lambda_\mk(\mk) :=\{[\ad_\mk(X)]_\mk, X\in\mk\}\subset\mak{gl}(\mk)$, and by $\langle G(\mk), J_0\rangle$ the subgroup generated by $G(\mk)$ and $J_0$, then $\langle G(\mk), J_0\rangle/G(\mk)$ is compact.}, then $(N,h,J)$ is an almost Hermitian $\mal G_1$-manifold and its characteristic connection coincides with the canonical connection. \end{thm} \textbf{Proof.} The naturally reductivity means exactly that the torsion of the canonical connection is skew-symmetric.
+If moreover one can choose a naturally reductive $G$-invariant metric $h$ for which $J$ is orthogonal\footnote{which means that denoting by $G(\mk)$, the compact subgroup in $GL(\mk)$ generated by $\Lambda_\mk(\mk) :=\{[\ad_\mk(X)]_\mk, X\in\mk\}\subset\mak{gl}(\mk)$, and by $\langle G(\mk), J_0\rangle$ the closed subgroup generated by $G(\mk)$ and $J_0$, then $\langle G(\mk), J_0\rangle/G(\mk)$ is compact.}, then $(N,h,J)$ is an almost Hermitian $\mal G_1$-manifold and its characteristic connection coincides with the canonical connection.
+Therefore, in this case its characteristic connection $\nabla$ has a parallel torsion $\nabla T=0$. \end{thm} \textbf{Proof.} The naturally reductivity means exactly that the torsion of the canonical connection is skew-symmetric.
 Then according to theorem~\ref{Unik}, we deduce that $(N,h,J)$ is $\mal G_1$-manifold.
-This completes the proof. $\square$\\ \begin{rmk}\em In particular, we see that the Nijenhuis tensor is skew-symmetric.
-We can recover that by saying that since the $G$-invariant complex structure is parallel with respect to the canonical connection, then $N_J=4T^{--}$ and moreover since $T$ is a 3-form so is its component $T^{--}$. \end{rmk} \begin{prop} Let $N=G/K$ be a Riemannian homogeneous manifold endowed with a $G$-invariant complex structure $J$.
+This completes the proof. $\square$ \begin{rmk}\em In particular, we see that the Nijenhuis tensor is skew-symmetric.
+We can recover that by saying that since the $G$-invariant complex structure is parallel with respect to the canonical connection, then $N_J=4T^{--}$ and moreover since $T$ is a 3-form so is its component $T^{--}$. \end{rmk} By definition of ($\star$-)stringy harmonicity and the expression of the torsion of $\nabla^0$ in terms of the Lie bracket, we have the following. \begin{prop} Let $N=G/K$ be a Riemannian homogeneous manifold endowed with a $G$-invariant complex structure $J$.
 Let $f\colon L\to N$ be a smooth map, $F\colon L\to G$ be a (local) lift of $f$ and $\alpha=F^{-1}.dF$ the corresponding Maurer-Cartan form.
-Then in term of $\alpha$, the equation of stringy harmonicity is written
+Then in terms of $\alpha$, the equation of stringy harmonicity (\wrt $\nabla^0$) is written

 whereas the equation of $\star$-stringy harmonicity is written:

 where $J_0$ is the complex structure on $\mk$ corresponding to $J$. \end{prop}